All Episodes

 We do pay an ASCAP BMI license to broadcast.

-Actually, the local stations pay that.
+Actually, local stations pay that.

-But just sit tight, folks, hang in there and be tough, because it'll it it's that that's gonna change as the rest of the world gets up to speed with us.
+Hang in there and be tough because that's going to change as the rest of the world gets up to speed with us.

-But there is ports deal news today, and it is this.
+But there is Ports Deal news today, and it is this.

-The French have snuck in under the ports deal radar to snatch up a telecom equipment maker that does have U.S. military ramifications.
+The French have snuck in under the Ports Deal radar to snatch up a telecom equipment maker that does have U.S. military ramifications.

 And we told you about this deal a week or two ago.

-You know, the French are all excited now, they can fire people.
+You know, the French are all excited now they can fire people.

 He suspended, so they can't fire anybody anymore.